 Grant of Awards; Shares Available for Awards.
 The 2021 Plan provides for the grant of stock options, SARs, performance share awards, performance unit awards, distribution equivalent right awards, restricted stock awards, restricted stock unit awards and unrestricted stock awards to non-employee directors, officers, employees and nonemployee consultants of MAIA or its affiliates.
 The aggregate number of shares of common stock reserved and available for grant and issuance under the 2021 Plan was initially 1,909,518, including the reserved shares of common stock not issued or subject to outstanding awards granted under the 2020 Plan.
-As of the date of this proxy statement, we have granted an aggregate of 1,310,392 options to various key employees, directors, and consultants under the 2021 Plan, and 599,126 shares of common stock are reserved and available for grant and issuance under the 2021 Plan.
+On May 25, 2023, Amendment No. 1 to the 2021 Plan was approved by our stockholders.
+Amendment No. 1 to the 2021 Plan provided for automatic increases in the aggregate number of shares reserved for awards under the 2021 Plan, commencing on the date of shareholder approval of the amendment, and then each January 1 following thereafter, and ending on (and including) January 1, 2032 (each an "Increase Date"), in an amount equal to ten (10%) of the total number of shares of common stock on a fully diluted basis outstanding on December 31 of the preceding calendar year; provided that, the Board may act prior to any Increase Date to provide that there will be no increase for such year or that the increase for such year will be a lesser number of shares than provided in the 2021 Plan.
+As a result of this provision, the amount of shares reserved under the 2021 Plan increased by (i) 1,956,993 shares on May 25, 2023 based on the fully diluted shares outstanding as of December 31, 2022 and (ii) 2,838,668 shares on January 1, 2024 based on the fully diluted shares outstanding as of December 31, 2023.
+As of the date of this proxy statement, we have granted an aggregate of 2,542,300 options to various key employees, directors, and consultants under the 2021 Plan, and 4,160,296 shares of common stock are reserved and available for grant and issuance under the 2021 Plan.
 The same number of shares of common stock in the aggregate may be issued under the 2021 Plan in connection with incentive stock options.
 Shares shall be deemed to have been issued under the 2021 Plan solely to the extent actually issued and delivered pursuant to an award.
 If any award granted under the 2020 Plan or the 2021 Plan expires, is cancelled, or terminates unexercised or is forfeited, the number of shares subject thereto is again available for grant under the 2021 Plan.
 The 2021 Plan shall continue in effect, unless sooner terminated, until the tenth (10th) anniversary of the date on which it is adopted by the Board.
 The Board in its discretion may terminate the 2021 Plan at any time with respect to any shares for which awards have not theretofore been granted; provided, however, that the 2021 Plan's termination shall not materially and adversely impair the rights of a holder, without the consent of the holder, with respect to any award previously granted.